shcorya/swarm.yachts/stacks/garage/index.md

 This stack will utilize both types of Garage nodes, gateways and storage.
 While this may complicate the setup, it will significantly improve network performance.

+A [consul](https://hub.docker.com/_/consul) service will be deployed as part of this stack.
+This allows the garage nodes to exchange gossip messages and assists with automatic privisioning.
+Opening a user interface to consul through the web allows the user to visualize which nodes are able to reach one another.
+For the sake of system security, it is advisable to add [basic authentication](https://swarm.yacts/stacks/caddy/#basic-authentication) to this service.

 ## Provisioning Storage Nodes
 The basic nodes detailed in the [Getting Started](/getting-started/#basic-node-provisioning) section will likely not be adequate for data storage; therefore, additional nodes should be provisioned.
 In the same manner as the Getting Started section, the storage nodes should be provisioned as workers.